-You might have also noticed some of the lads at your local gym wearing the women’s versions of their favourite shoe.
-Do they just like the pink colour of the ladies Solutions?
+You might have also noticed some of the guys at your local gym wearing the women’s versions of their favorite shoe.
+Do they just like the pink colour of the ladies La Sportiva Solutions?
 Maybe, but usually, men that choose to wear women’s shoes do so because they are designed to fit lower volume feet.

 In this article, we will discuss – what we think – are some of the best climbing shoes for narrow feet on the market right now.
 We will look at shoes that are designed to tackle a variety of climbing styles, so whatever you are climbing, you will find the perfect shoe for you.